Norway House: Demographics

 Norway House 17 had a population of 5,390 in 2021 an increase of 12.1% since 2016.
 The community included 2,239 private dwellings on a land area of 72.99 square km.

 These two adjoining communities form a population centre of 5,753.

 Transportation

 Provincial Road (PR) 373, an all-weather road, leads from Norway House past PR 374 which leads to Cross Lake, through Jenpeg and then joins Provincial Trunk Highway 6.

 There is a ferry that shuttles vehicles across the Nelson Channel just north of Norway House.
 This ferry runs most of the year, except into the winter months when an ice bridge is opened.
 The ferry is known to get stuck occasionally in the freeze-up season and cause delays.

 The most important means of transportation in this remote territory is the airplane.
 Manitoba Northern Airports maintains Norway House Airport with a 1189 m crushed-rock airstrip.
-There are daily flights to Winnipeg on two private airlines: Perimeter Air and NAC Air.
+There are daily flights to Winnipeg with Perimeter Aviation.